-If it’s been a while since your last air duct cleaning, you’re probably tempted to make that call and get someone in your home to sanitize those ducts that are going to deliver cool air throughout your home this spring and summer.
+If it’s been a while since your last air duct cleaning, you’re probably tempted to do the job so you’ll get cool, clean air circulating throughout your home in the spring and summer.

-But before you do, you’ve got to arm yourself with some knowledge to avoid falling prey to an air duct cleaning scam!
+But before you do, you need to arm yourself with some knowledge to avoid falling prey to air duct cleaning scams.

-Here’s a classic up-sell from carpet cleaners: They get in your home to work on your carpets and then offer to clean your air ducts too for a rock-bottom price.
+Here’s a classic upsell from carpet cleaners: They get in your home to work on your carpets and then offer to clean your air ducts as well, for a rock-bottom price.

 Don’t take the bait!

-‘This is maybe one of the biggest scams — carpet cleaning companies that say they can clean your air ducts for $49.99 then they remove and vacuum your registers, stick their vacuums into the duct at the register, then re-attach your registers,’ Dave Baker of WSB’s Home Fix-It Show tells Clark.com.
+“This is maybe one of the biggest scams: carpet cleaning companies that say they can clean your air ducts for $49.99.
+Then they just remove and vacuum your registers, stick their vacuums into the duct at the register and re-attach your registers,” Baker tells Clark.com.

-A thorough duct cleaning shouldn’t be treated as add-on service to a carpet cleaning.
-Expect to pay several hundred dollars — up to somewhere in the neighborhood of $500 — and be ready for the job to take at least two to four hours to complete.
+Don’t treat a thorough duct cleaning as an add-on service to carpet cleaning.
+Baker says you should expect to pay several hundred dollars — up to somewhere in the neighborhood of $500 — and be ready for the job to take 2-4 hours to complete.

-If you want to find reputable companies for duct cleaning, check with the industry organization National Air Duct Cleaners Association.
+To find reputable companies for duct cleaning, Baker suggests checking with the industry organization National Air Duct Cleaners Association.